SeppPenner/CalDavSynologySyncer/HowToUse.md

         "SynologyPassword": "password", // The Synology password
         "TelegramBotToken": "111111111:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA", // A bot token from Telegram to send error logs to a chat, follow https://core.telegram.org/bots/api
-        "TelegramChatId": "2222222" // The chat id on Telegram }
+        "TelegramChatId": "2222222" // The chat id on Telegram "RemoveEntriesWithStar": true // A value indicating whether the entries with star '*' should be removed from the target Synology calendar or not (These entries are often handled as preliminary events)
+    }
 }
 ```